Dates Announced: 2023 Sustainable Mobility Summer Academy (04 Sept - 15 Sept)

 - Sustainable for the Future

-Action Area: Sustainable Mobility Summer ConferenceOpen areaClose area
+Action Area: Sustainable Mobility Summer AcademyOpen areaClose area

-The core component of the Academy is an international and interdisciplinary Sustainable Mobility Summer Conference, which will be held in English at TH Wildau for a fortnight in 2023 and 2024.
-The Summer Conference brings together lecturers and students, researchers and administrative staff of TH Wildau, and its international partner institutions, as well as employees of practice partners from the region for lectures, seminars, workshops and excursions.
-A two-day research conference on sustainable mobility is integrated into the Summer Conference.
+The core component of the Academy is an international and interdisciplinary Sustainable Mobility Summer Academy, which will be held in English at TH Wildau for a fortnight in 2023 (04.
+Sept - 15.
+Sept) and 2024.
+The Summer Academy brings together lecturers and students, researchers and administrative staff of TH Wildau, and its international partner institutions, as well as employees of practice partners from the region for lectures, seminars, workshops and excursions.

 Action Area: Sustainable Mobility on CampusOpen areaClose area

 Beyond the international mobilities to and from TH Wildau, the project will also take ownership of initiatives on campus and, in cooperation with other university units, ensure that the interests of internationalisation are closely aligned with those of a more sustainable campus.

 These activities are bundled in the cross-departmental working group of the "Sustainable Mobility Forum", which is based at the Centre for International Affairs and brings together a cross-section of staff and students or lecturers from the two faculties, co-chaired by the Sustainability Manager.
 The activities of the Forum aim to increase awareness among all university members about how issues of sustainable mobility affect us all, starting with everyday (international) campus life.

 The Sustainable Mobility Forum has its own website, which can be found here.

 Action Area: Continuous Exchange NetworkOpen areaClose area